kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/06-ways-to-pay/articles/09-types-of-transfers-for-sending-eur/content.md

+# Ways to pay
-# Types of transfers for sending EUR
+## Types of transfers for sending EUR
 There are 3 types of transfers you can choose from to send EUR: Fast, Easy, and Low cost.

 ### Fast transfer